-The platform remained fully utilised at 30 June 2023 following the launch of That's 60s which replaced a channel which left the UK market earlier in the year and a contract for the channel Great!
-Romance which replaced a channel QVC Style which moved multiplexes to our competitor SDN.
+The platform remained fully utilised at 30 June 2023 following the launch of That's 60s replacing a channel which left the UK market earlier in the year and a contract for the channel Great!
+Romance which replaced QVC Style, a channel that moved multiplexes to our competitor SDN.
 While we continue to see high utilisation of our multiplexes in the future, current macroeconomic factors are impacting some customers with whom we maintain regular contact.
-Ideal World entered administration as the year end and ceased transmission, we remain in active dialogue with the administrators and potential bidders to secure a new contract.
+Ideal World entered administration prior to the year end and ceased transmission, we remain in active dialogue with the administrators and potential bidders to secure a new contract.